rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 ## Do you have valid bytecode?

-As mentioned in README.rst, this project doesn't handle obfuscated code, release candidates and the most recent versions of Python.
+As mentioned in README.rst, this project doesn't handle obfuscated code, release candidates, and the most recent versions of Python: version 3.9 and up.
 See README.rst for suggestions for how to remove some kinds of obfuscation.

 Checking if bytecode is valid is pretty simple: disassemble the code.